How to Build a Culture of Excellence in Your Ophthalmology Practice: Beyond Pizza Parties and Perks

 Not generic praise — specific, timely acknowledgment of behaviors that reflect the culture you're building.
 "I noticed that you proactively told Mrs. Johnson about the wait time before she had to ask — that's exactly the proactive communication standard we're building" is a culture-building moment.
 "Great job today, everyone" is noise.

 Culture transformation in an ophthalmology practice takes 6–12 months to take hold — it cannot be manufactured with a single training day or a team retreat.
 But the practices that invest in building genuine cultures of excellence reduce staff turnover by 50–70%, achieve patient satisfaction scores in the top decile, and create working environments that attract the best clinical talent in competitive markets.
-Diana Andre's consulting process addresses culture transformation as a foundational element of every operational engagement.
+Ophtha-Consulting's consulting process addresses culture transformation as a foundational element of every operational engagement.